 An officially recognized organization or association of veterans of a war the United States was engaged in.

-A church or religious organization.
+Actively functioning as a church or religious organization.

 A civic, service, or social club.